-He owns a leading country music record label that has artists like Wynonna Judd, Tim McGraw, LeeAnn Rimes, Hank Williams, Jr., and Lyle Lovett.
+He owns a leading country music record label with artists like Wynonna Judd, Tim McGraw, LeeAnn Rimes, Hank Williams, Jr., and Lyle Lovett.

-In the Curb Motorsports Museum, you will enjoy the best of both worlds.
+In the CURB Motorsports-Records Museum, you will enjoy the best of both worlds.

-They have NASCAR, Indy and modified race cars, and LeeAnn Rimes’ first car - a 1995 black Dodge Viper for exhibition at the museum.
+They have NASCAR, Indy, modified race cars, and LeeAnn Rimes’ first car - a 1995 black Dodge Viper for exhibition at the museum.